 - A licensed CPA firm attests SOC 2 and a recognized ISO 27001-accredited registrar certifies ISO 27001.

 The achievement of either framework will both earn your customer’s trust and lead to a solid return on investment.
-At Strike Graph, we advocate for a risk based approach to establishing a Security program regardless of framework.
+At Strike Graph, we advocate for a risk-based approach to establishing a security program regardless of framework.
 Our approach supports both SOC 2 and ISO 27001 because the risks, controls, and guidance we provide are all built with an ISO 27001 bend to them.
 No need to re-map or guess where gaps may be.
-We have you covered!